-- Baccalaureate degree from a regionally-accredited college or university - Cumulative GPA of 2.75 (on a 4.0 scale) on any undergraduate work - Cumulative GPA of 3.0 (on a 4.0 scale) on any graduate work - Access to a laptop computer with Windows XP or Mac OS 10.x or higher, as well as a wireless card
+- Baccalaureate degree from a regionally-accredited college or university - Cumulative GPA of 2.75 (on a 4.0 scale) on any undergraduate work - Cumulative GPA of 3.0 (on a 4.0 scale) on any graduate work - Access to a laptop computer with dual core processor, at least 4 GB of RAM, 250 GB hard drive and Windows XP.
+Additionally, students will need the ability to install software on their computer.
+If Visio software is utilized, MAC users will need access to run the Windows operating system from the MAC.